kyranet/lore/archid/characters/Skyra.md

 In 3233, Evangelyn alongside [[Crysrel]], [[Aelia]], [[Alestra]], and [[Paris]], founded the [[Suntream Dynasty]], and all the members would wear a golden version of the logo at a visible place of their clothes to recognise their relationship as a family.

-In 3721, newly stablished librarians at the edge of [[ArchId]]'s explored area discovered the presence of a powerful object, and Evangelyn decided to check it out and determine whether or not it was dangerous.
+In 3721, newly stablished librarians at the edge of [[ArchId]]'s explored area discovered the presence of a space anomaly emanating a lot of energy.
+Evangelyn decided to check it out and determine whether or not it was dangerous.
 The unidentified object turned to be the [[Sxry]], a sword of unknown origin and unknown composition that generated a constant supply of energy, and full of markings on both sides, [[Suntream Dynasty]]'s logo among them.

 ### 3722-3744
 The discovery of the [[Sxry]] puzzled the [[Suntream Dynasty]], as nobody ever built it, and there were no records of any other civilization using the same logo.
 For this reason, the family carried many tests to determine the origin and composition of the sword to no avail, even with the [[ArchId Ring#ArchId Tower|ArchId Tower]]'s ever-growing highly detailed library collection database spanning the information from 65% of the Milky Way.